pammacdotnet/TypstPaper/paper.typ

   placement: none,
 ) <fig:lilaq>

 On the other hand, CeTZ-Plot extends the CeTZ drawing library, offering functionalities for creating plots and charts within the CeTZ canvas environment (@fig:cetz).
-It supports various chart types, including pie charts, bar charts, and pyramids, and allows for detailed customization of plot elements.
-CeTZ-Plot is particularly suited for users who require intricate control over their visualizations and wish to integrate plots with other graphical elements.
+It supports various chart types, including pie charts, bar charts, and pyramids.

 // I expected a cetz-plot example here
 #figure(